-- Set of standard entities e.g. contacts, accounts and activities
+- A set of standard entities e.g. contacts, accounts and activities

 - Capacity to add custom tables

 - Ability to easily connect the app with other data points

-A better outcome would be a licence that provides access to the platform with the core capabilities listed above but without the additional complexity, and cost, of unnecessary features.
+A better outcome would be a licence that provides access to the Power Platform with the core capabilities listed above, but without the additional complexity, and cost, of unnecessary features.
 That's where Power Apps Plans come in!

 Power Apps Plans & Pricing

 These include the ability to deploy the full unified interface, dashboards, list views, record forms and these can also write to many standard Dynamics entities, as well as unlimited custom entities.

 Power Apps plans are available for:

 - Unlimited App Plan - enabling users to run unlimited apps using full Power Apps capabilities.